- About International Space Exploration

-In addition to international cooperation, JAXA has actively participated in a space exploration program that aims to expand the realm of human activities to other celestial bodies in the solar system, starting with the moon.
+Alongside international cooperation, JAXA leads an active space exploration program that aims to expand the realm of human activities to other celestial bodies in the Solar System, starting with the Moon.

 With the completion of the International Space Station (ISS), space has become a new frontier for human life and endeavors.
 The ISS and the Japanese Kibo module have realized numerous achievements in diverse fields, including life science, space science, and technology development.